 *Sliding Fee Scale for MMC Family Mediations (based on Gross Annual Income):

 $10,000 – $19,999 = $30.00/hr

 $30,000 – $39,999 = 60.00/hr.

 $50,000 or more = $100.00/hr

-In addition to fees for mediation services, each party is expected to pay $25 each for a total of $50 to cover MMC administrative costs.
+In addition to fees for mediation services, there is a $50 MMC administrative costs.

 For information or assistance, call 803-714-1176.